Mohamed-Elsogher/Lyrics_Web/README.md

-# Lyrics_Web This was My first Project in my life using HTMLand CSS
+# Lyrics Web This was My first Project in my life using HTML and CSS
 the project is very simple and easy but it was the first step